catppuccin/typst/src/tidy/styles.typ

-#import "../catppuccin.typ": themes, get_palette
+#import "../catppuccin.typ": themes, get-palette
 #import "../utils.typ": dict-at

 #import "@preview/tidy:0.3.0"
 #import "@preview/tidy:0.3.0": utilities

 /// A style that can be used to generate documentation using #link("https://typst.app/universe/package/tidy")[Tidy] for the Catppuccino theme.
-The returned dictionary is a tidy styles dictionary with some additional keys, most importantly `ctp_palette` whose value is the associated #show-type("flavor").
+The returned dictionary is a tidy styles dictionary with some additional keys, most importantly `ctp-palette` whose value is the associated #show-type("flavor").
 ///
 /// - theme (string): The name of the theme to use.
 /// -> dictionary
-#let get_tidy_colors(theme: themes.mocha) = {
+#let get-tidy-colors(theme: themes.mocha) = {
-  let palette = get_palette(theme)
+  let palette = get-palette(theme)

   let function-name-color = palette.colors.blue.rgb
   let rainbow-map = (